 - Know Your Limitations.
 A trail may look short on the map, but add several thousand feet of elevation gain and your hiking or biking trip just became a lot more challenging.
 Make sure you and your family or friends are open and honest about how you’re feeling throughout the day.
 Consuming enough food and water, and making sure you take care of your other physical needs, are other important parts of the equation.

-Follow these tips and you’re much more likely to have an enjoyable experience outdoors this summer.
+Follow these tips and you’re much more likely to have an enjoyable experience outdoors this season.
 And don’t forget, it’s often helpful to hire a reputable guide to help you dive deeper into these, and other, safeguards.
-Here’s to a great summer on your favorite trail, river, or lake!
+Here’s to a great season on your favorite trail, river, or lake!

 Manager Send Email